September 14, 2017

 Talking about my note taking process with Bear Writer in the context of being a knowledge worker.
 This is what my setup/process looks like right now, for my work related notes.

 As I started a new job, I wanted to change how I take notes for my job.
 Previously I had used TiddlyWiki, and even Gollum before that.
 Both free, and both web-based, with no syncing other than Dropbox if you wanted to use that with TiddlyWiki, or a remote git repo with Gollum.
-They worked for awhile, but I found that I stopped using Gollum because doing git commands for my notes was too tedious, and with TiddlyWiki, the default design left a lot to be desired, and I had to add a plugin to get Markdown support, which I do all my writing, note taking in.
+They worked for awhile, but I found that I stopped using Gollum because doing git commands for my notes was too tedious, and with TiddlyWiki, the default design left a lot to be desired, and I had to add a plugin to get Markdown support, which I do all my writing, and note taking in.

 With that, I started looking at others that may fit this Developer Wiki app that I thought I wanted.
 So here are my notes I took when looking for one: